cs50nestm/web/changemaker/README.md

 Must include clear navigation and cover all four parts above.

 **Option B: Google Slides**
 15–25 slides.
-Polished design — not just bullet points on a white background.
+Polished design: not just bullet points on a white background.
 Presented live to the class (8–10 minutes).

 Both options must include: